 Insecurity and Recovery

 Although the conflict with ISIL is over, the impact of this bitter struggle added to the troubles of an already beleaguered Iraqi population.
-It’s left cities like Mosul largely destroyed, a population living in the ruins, and significant numbers of people still internally displaced
+It has left cities like Mosul largely destroyed, a population living in the ruins, and significant numbers of people still internally displaced.

 The civil war in Syria has also added to, and compounded, the situation in Iraq, with approx. 250,000 Syrians refugees, of which 154,000 are children, seeking refuge in the country.